Angelica McDaniel

 McDaniel was named executive vice president of daytime programs and syndicated program development at CBS Entertainment and CBS Television Distribution in March 2015.
 She reports to Nina Tassler, chairman of CBS Entertainment, and Armando Nuñez, president and chief executive officer of CBS Global Distribution Group.

 In this newly created role, McDaniel continues to oversee CBS Network's top-rated lineup in the day-part (daytime dramas The Young and the Restless and The Bold and the Beautiful, game shows The Price is Right and Let's Make a Deal, and the entertainment talk show The Talk), as well as development for all new first-run programming at CBS Television Distribution (CTD), the industry's leading domestic syndication company.
 She is also in charge of developing new series across all traditional and new genres of programming for the syndication marketplace.

 McDaniel also oversaw the 2013–2014 season rebranding of CBS's Saturday morning programming block to “The CBS Dream Team, It's Epic!,” a three-hour FCC educational/informational-compliant programming block of six high-definition half-hours with a pro-social message targeted to viewers 13 to 16 years old and appealing to viewers of all ages.

 On September 5, 2019, Angelica McDaniel exited her post as Executive VP in Daytime Programs, CBS Entertainment.
 McDaniel left amid a restructuring that saw her department absorbed by current programming.

 Angelica has been recognized with seven Imagen Awards for her work as a Latina in entertainment and founded Raise Women, a mentorship organization connecting ambitious women of color with female leaders.

-The accomplishment Angelica is most proud of is her two daughters who inspire her mission to help other women get a seat at the table or create their own.
+Angelica states that her two daughters motivate her work in supporting women’s professional advancement and leadership.